What Is Moore’s Law? Is It Dead?

 As we continue to miniaturize chips, we’ll no doubt bump into Heisenberg’s uncertainty principle, which limits precision at the quantum level, thus limiting our computational capabilities.
 James R. Powell calculated that, due to the uncertainty principle alone, Moore’s Law will be obsolete by 2036.

 Another factor threatening the future of Moore’s Law is the growing costs related to energy, cooling and manufacturing.
-Building new CPUs or GPUs (graphics processing unit) can cost a lot.
-The cost to manufacture a new 10 nm chip is around $170 million, almost $300 million for a 7 nm chip and over $500 million for a 5 nm chip.
-Those numbers can only grow with some specialized chips.
-For example, NVidia spent over $2 billion on research and development to produce a GPU designed to accelerate AI.
+Building new CPUs or GPUs (graphics processing units) can cost a lot.
+The cost to manufacture a new 5 nm chip is around $542 million.
+But that number can only grow with some specialized chips.
+For example, Nvidia spent over $10 billion on research and development to produce its Blackwell chips, one of the most advanced chips for artificial intelligence models.

 Speaking of Chips...How Semiconductor Shortages May Affect Your Operations